Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The chord absorbing step

-The first lemma of this subsection states that if one is given a universal system and one deletes a few edges at every vertex, then one still has a universal system with slightly worse parameters.
+The first lemma of this subsection states that if one is given a setup and one deletes a few edges at every vertex, then one still has a setup with slightly worse parameters. \COMMENT{Previously had this for universal systems}